-Server uptime monitoring with OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
+Server uptime monitoring tool in OpManager enables you to monitor both physical and virtual servers and in turn helps you prevent server faults by anticipating them ahead of time.
 The forecast reports available in OpManager help in capacity planning by measuring the current utilization levels of the servers in terms of CPU, memory, and disk utilization, and predicts the percentage level that can still be utilized.

 OpManager's server uptime monitor helps track system-level services for availability and response time, ensuring the servers are offering services seamlessly.
 Some of the major services that OpManager monitors are: DNS, IMAP, SMTP, Echo, LDAP, Telnet, and FTP.
 OpManager also monitors Windows server-related services like AdobeARMservice, AVP, event logs, etc. Server uptime monitoring with OpManager also lets you automate a restart of either the service or the server if a service fails.

 Knowing the level of performance of each critical process associated with a service is essential in understanding server performance.
 Process monitoring helps you understand the level of CPU or memory utilized by a particular process along with the number of instances.
 This knowledge enables you to kill the unwanted processes that are utilizing the servers, and optimize your server performance.

-OpManager helps you in proactive server uptime monitoring to maintain the proper functioning of servers by minimizing faults.
+OpManager helps proactively monitor server uptime to maintain the proper functioning of servers by minimizing faults.
 However, the occurrence of server faults is inevitable.
 The advanced alerting options in OpManager enables IT admins to take reactive measures for faster fault detection and to reduce downtime of servers.

 Uptime server monitor in OpManager lets you configure notifications that helps you in managing your servers remotely.
 By configuring the notifications you can receive instant information about alarms via SMS/email alerts.
 You can escalate unattended alarms to respective email addresses, so that no fault or threshold violation goes unnoticed.